shahzahans/shahzahans/README.md

 * Personal Projects: In my free time, I enjoy working on personal projects that allow me to explore, and learn more about technology.
 * Hackathons: I actively participate in hackathons to challenge myself, work with others, and come up with creative ideas.

-### Skills
+### Technical Skills
-* Languages: Proficient in C++, Python, and R.
+* Languages: Proficient in C++, Python, Java and R.
-* Technologies/Databases: Experienced with SQLite Studio, QT6, WordPress, Balsamiq, CLion, and various IDEs.
+* Technologies/Databases: Experienced with SQLite Studio, QT6, WordPress, Balsamiq, ReactJS, CLion, and various IDEs.
 * Developer Tools: Git/GitHub, Docker.

 ### Goals